 The Egyptian-Israeli Treaty was the fourth Arab-Israeli agreement signed between the end of the 1973 October War until 1979, with another not signed until the 1993 Oslo Accords.
 Egypt’s President Anwar Sadat and Israel’s Prime Minister Begin met their respective national interests in signing this bilateral treaty, confounding the Carter administration’s preferred comprehensive peace between Israel and all of her proximate neighbors.
 Sadat’s relentless pursuit of the full return of Israeli-held Egyptian Sinai and securing Israel’s commitment to evacuate all of Israeli settlements there were major Egyptian diplomatic successes, but Sadat would be assassinated in October 1981 for his pursuit of peace with the Jewish state.
 For a decade after the treaty was signed, the vast majority of Muslim and Arab states venomously opposed Egypt’s recognition of Israel.
 With the treaty signing, Israel won a major strategic success by removing from Arab and Muslim states’ confrontation with Israel, the largest military and existential threat that Israel had faced since its establishment in 1948.
 And, Israel did not have to pay severe prices that the Carter administration dearly wanted: a commitment of Israeli withdrawal from the West Bank and Gaza Strip, the devolution of an independent Palestinian state, and a halting of Israeli settlements in these areas.

 Carter’s foreign policy success in mediating Egyptian-Israeli negotiations was mitigated by his inability to translate that success into significant domestic support in his 1980 reelection bid.
 From his first days in office, he alienated Labor and Likud Party Israeli leaders that they all opposed: negotiating with all Arab sides together in a conference, engaging in a political process that would lead to a Palestinian state, and withdrawing from the West Bank.
 Moreover, in Carter’s dogged attempt to push Israel to stop settlements and have it negotiate with the PLO, he also significantly alienated the American Jewish voting public.
 Verbally and at the UN, the Carter administration slashed at Israel for its settlement policy for including portions of Jerusalem as part of its capital.
 His administration no matter how hard it tried, failed to persuade Syria, the PLO, and Jordan to join the comprehensive peace process.
 Carter failed to comprehend how absolutely hostile Syria and the PLO were toward Israel’s very existence.
 He failed to obtain public Arab support, particularly from the Saudis for Sadat’s outreach to Israel.
 Decision makers at the State Department and White House were united in supporting an Egyptian-Israeli agreement, though they would have preferred a moratorium to settlement building and the evolution Palestinian self-determination.
 There was not similar agreement across the administration about events unfolding in Iran.
 On the Shah’s demise and Iran’s future, the administration was rancorously divided on policy choices in managing the political turmoil exploding in Iran.
-While the administration focused intently on hammering out the details of the Egyptian-Israeli Treaty, it seems first to have either intentionally or disinterest to have ignored the Shah’s slow demise in Iran for much of 1978; then it not reach consensus on how to interact with the radical Islamic anti-American clerical regime in Iran, or how or when to use force against the new political reality emerging in Iran.
-What if the administration had acted on intelligence hints in early 1977 that Iran might be ripe for political change?
-Could the Carter administration have avoided the Shah’s quick demise and the rise of the Khomeyni regime?
+While the administration intently hammered out the details of the Egyptian-Israeli Treaty, it had less focus, resolve, and significantly less consensus on how to react to the demise of the Shah’s rule in 1978-79.
+It did not realize that Khomeyni’s intent was to establish a radical anti-American clerical regime.
+What if the administration had acted on reliable intelligence hints in early 1977 that Iran might be ripe for political change?
+Could the Carter administration have avoided the Shah’s quick demise?
 There are State Department officials who at the time and afterwards have supported that premise.
-Adherence to the Egyptian-Israeli treaty, US presidential distance from Israeli leaders about the management of the territories and toward the Palestinians, and the resilience of the radical Islamic regime in Iran, have stood the test of time.

 Looking back four decades later, the results of Carter’s foreign policy in the Middle East changed its political landscape in ways that no other president had done previously or since.